afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w4-notes.md

 <img src="./resources/w4/img/l1-motion-pred-velocity-model-algo.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

 - This algorithm iterates from the current time zero until the end of the horizon t in increments of dt.
-- As we saw in the trajectory rollout algorithm in the previous videos, updating the path with constant velocity model.
+- As we saw in the trajectory rollout algorithm in the previous lessons, updating the path with constant velocity model.
 - The output of this algorithm is a list of predicted objects states, positions, and velocities for every time step in the prediction horizon.

 **Constant Velocity Prediction Model - Example**